 The consequences of dishonesty when it comes to the information provided for an insurance policy can be devastating.

-I reviewed all the information.
-No drivers had any tickets or violations, there was only one insurance claim from the gentleman’s past (not uncommon for most of us), and the trucks and trailers were all on the newer side.
+The agent reviewed all the information.
+None of the company owner’s drivers had any tickets or violations, there was only one insurance claim from the gentleman’s past (not uncommon for most drivers), and the trucks and trailers were all on the newer side.

-If you are ever tempted to, or if anyone (a business partner, friend or even an insurance agent) suggests you should, mislead your insurance company, don’t do it!
-Here are some of the most common deceptions (lies, basically) I have encountered:
+If you are ever tempted to -- or if anyone (a business partner, friend or even an insurance agent) suggests you should -- mislead your insurance company, don’t do it.
+Here are some of the most common deceptions:

 - Not including all vehicles owned or operated on the policy (this includes trucks and trailers).